Booplicate/MAS-Submods-YouTubeMusic/README.md

 ## Limitations:
 RenPy doesn't support live-streams, nothing I can do about it. ~~*Maybe one day I'll move the submod to another audio system.*~~
 Currently YouTube playlists are not supported.
 I'm working on it, but it requires a lot of changes because of how RenPy handles audio.

-## Dependencies:
-YouTube accepts only encrypted connections, using it requires [SSL](https://github.com/Booplicate/MAS-Submods-SSL).
-This sub-util is shipped with releases.